anethum/octomail/README.md

 10. 'Recipient Name' and 'Recipient Email' are optional, if you leave it blank, the plugin will assume the system 'Email Configuration' sender name and sender email as default recipient.

-#Usage
----
+### Usage

-After create a email template, you can use the html form in two ways:
+After create an email template, you can use the html form in two ways:

-###1.
-Using the component default markup or html
+### 1. Using the component default markup or html

 + The plugin should display a component on the components tab on the cms main menu.

 + You can include the component like any other component, no customization needed.